Información en español sobre las bicicletas

 - Please contact me if you know of excellent resources that can be added to the links provided on this page.

-- Other needs for Spanish translation are more pressing, including the need to translate this entire en español webpage.
+- Spanish translation needs include this entire en español webpage.
 Please contact me if you can help.

 - As was indicated at the start of this webpage, Spanish is spoken widely in Monterey County.
 As Kera Abraham reported in the Monterey County Weekly on June 9, 2011, “The county’s substantial Latino demographic speaks for itself.”
 Latino/Hispanic populations in Monterey County cities are as high as 94%.
 Read the figures for 14 Monterey County cities.

-- While some local Hispanics are fluently Spanish-English bilingual, many others are not able to make use of bicycling resources in English.
+- While some local Spanish speakers are fluently Spanish-English bilingual, many others are not able to make use of bicycling resources in English.
 And as a May 12, 2011 Monterey County Herald story reported, “about 55 percent of students speak Spanish as the primary language at home.”

 - Learn more by referring to “When labels don’t fit: Hispanics and their views of identity,” by Paul Taylor, Mark Hugo Lopez, Jessica Hamar Martínez and Gabriel Velasco, released by the Pew Research Center on April 4, 2012.